 Finishing things off

-Once you reach the roundabout, cross the road and walk down to the bus stop and take any of the same buses back to your destination.
-If you’re wondering which is that striking peak behind you, it’s High Junk Peak, one of the treacherous peaks in Hong Kong.
+Once you reach the roundabout, cross the road walk down to the bus stop and take any of the same buses back to your destination.
+If you’re wondering which is that striking peak behind you, it’s High Junk Peak, one of the most treacherous peaks in Hong Kong.
 It’s not as easy as Lung Ha Wan, but it does offer the most stunning views of Clear Water Bay.
 Come back and climb High Junk Peak!

 Hope you found this guide to Lung Ha Wan Country Trail helpful.
 As always, if you liked this hike, feel free to share this post on the social media platform of your choice.